How long does it take to learn Sign Language?

 First and foremost, we will try hard to accommodate your desired training course schecdule with our instructor.
 For on-site ASL classes, we typically meet twice a week, running for several weeks.
 We encourage you to have a 24-hour program for each beginner's and intermediate courses.
 For example, two 2-hour sessions weekly for six weeks or two 1.5-hour sessions weekly for 8 weeks.
 For the one-time Deaf awareness seminar, we offer a 2-hour seminar anytime throughout the day.

 All of our instructors, Deaf and hearing alike, are professionals with years of experience in providing instructional and interpreting services in the workplace.
 The majority of our Sign Language instructors carry a degree in teaching ASL coupled with experience in higher education ASL teaching.
 However, we adjust our approach from academia to human resources development when it comes to workplace training.

 We primarily cover the metropolitan Washington, D.C. and Baltimore areas, but can travel to neighboring states and major cities in the East Coast if special arrangements can be made with appropriate schedule.

 We have a reliable network of experienced ASL instructors and Deaf awareness presenters across the USA.

 What is your rate and how do we pay?

 We accept either credit card, PayPal, and government/business or cashier's check.
+We use electronic invoicing and secure payment processing.
 Our rate varies, depending on length of service or training duration, location, and assignment of a professional instructor/trainer.
 Client can request us to submit a cost proposal following an information interview on client's specific needs via email or phone.